 Harnesses are widely used everywhere and they are great.
-Depending on the style, they can help with pulling, give owners more control and can prevent escaping.
-Fitting dog harnesses correctly is always extremely important and ensuring your dogs comfort is also a priority (would you wear a badly fit tee shirt / sweater?).
-However, if your dog’s harness does not fit properly, it could be causing damage to your dog that you are unaware of until its too late.
+Depending on the style, they can help with pulling, give owners more control and can prevent escape.
+Fitting dog harnesses correctly is always extremely important and ensuring your dog’s comfort is also a priority (would you wear a badly fit tee shirt/sweater?).
+However, if your dog’s harness does not fit properly, it could be causing damage to your dog that you are unaware of until it’s too late.

 - 1 What are the dangers of a badly fit harness?